Dr. Paula Tallal - Neuroscience, Phonology and Reading: The Oral to Written Language Continuum

 Dr. Paula Tallal: I actually got interested in literacy by way of my long-term interest in language and the brain.
 My first experience was working with adult patients who had lost their language as a result of brain damage.
 I was just absolutely amazed and horrified that you could lose the ability to communicate, to express yourself, or even understand what other people said.
 So, I’ve been interested since early in my education, from that early experience I had being able to work as a volunteer in an aphasia unit.

 When I went to graduate school I became interested in children who were having difficulty developing the ability to talk even though they seemed to be developing quite normally and healthily in all other ways.
 And at the time there was not that much known about these children, other than that there were lots of ways you could end up with difficulty learning to talk.
 Of course, if you had a hearing problem or were deaf it would be very difficult to learn oral language.
 If you had severe mental retardation you might not have the capacity for language.
-If you had difficulty in moving your mouth or had an oral motor difficulty or a cleft pallet or something like that, that could impact your language development.
+If you had difficulty in moving your mouth or had an oral motor difficulty or a cleft palate or something like that, that could impact your language development.

 But there still remained a large group of children, and recent epidemiology research actually suggests it’s as high as almost eight percent of children who, even after you exclude all these other known reasons, nonetheless struggle to learn oral language.
 And longitudinal research, that I and other people have done, following children with early oral language developmental delays, find that there is a high coincidence of these children ultimately developing difficulty in reading, writing, and particularly spelling.